Wednesday, September 17, 2008

 The Fifth Circuit has followed the Second Circuit's ruling in Croll v.
-Croll and has ruled that a "ne exeat" right does not constitute a "right of custody" for purposes of the Hague Convention on the Civil Aspects of International Child Abduction.
+Croll and has ruled that a "ne exeat" right does not constitute a "right of custody" for the purposes of the Hague Convention on the Civil Aspects of International Child Abduction.
 (Abbott v.
-Abbott, handed down on September 16, 2008).
+Abbott, handed down on 9/16/08).

 The Fifth Circuit also noted that the Furnes court had “catalogued” the foreign opinions on the issue, noting that courts in the United Kingdom, Australia, South Africa, and Israel have held that ne exeat rights do constitute “rights of custody” under the Hague Convention, while Canadian and French courts have reached the opposite conclusion.
 Furnes, 362 F.3d at 717–18.

 The decision of the Fifth Circuit is that it follows the majority rule.
 It held that:

 “We find persuasive Croll’s reasoning that the Hague Convention clearly distinguishes between “rights of custody” and “rights of access” and that ordering the return of a child in the absence of “rights of custody” in an effort to serve the overarching purposes of the Hague Convention would be an impermissible judicial amendment of the Convention.
 We hold that ne exeat rights, even when coupled with “rights of access,” do not constitute “rights of custody” within the meaning of the Hague Convention.
 The Hague Convention provides a remedy of return only for a parent who holds “rights of custody.”
 The father in this case did not hold such rights."